eigmax/Ziren/docs/src/design/prover-architecture/stark-aggregation.md

   Converts each shard's execution into constrained polynomial traces and encodes register states, memory operations, and instruction flows.
 - Shard ​Proof

-  Generates STARK proofs for each shard independently using FRI with Merkle-tree based polynomial commitments.
+  Generates STARK proofs for each shard independently using FRI with Merkle tree-based polynomial commitments.

 The proving pipeline coordinates multiple parallel proving units to process shards simultaneously, significantly reducing total proof generation time compared to linear processing.